 A number of grass-roots environmental and conservation movements and organizations, and their leadership, have western Montana connections and many of their collections are housed at A&SC.
 Collections with particular depth include the papers of Guy Brandborg and Stewart Brandborg, William R. “Bud” Moore, Doris Milner and Clif Merritt.
 A&SC also houses the organizational records of the Boone and Crockett Club.

 Homesteading and its impact on the land is well represented in maps, pamphlets and other published materials housed in A&SC.
-Information about additional relevant photograph, manuscript, and oral history collections can be found in this pdf file and by keyword searching or browsing in the Northwest Digital Archives database.
+Information about additional relevant photograph, manuscript, and oral history collections can be found in this Land Use, Environment and Conservation Collection List and by keyword searching or browsing in the Northwest Digital Archives database.
 Several oral history collections cover the changing nature of land use through the years, including the Badger-Two Medicine Oral History Project, the Milltown Oral History Project and the Upper Swan Valley Oral History Project.

 Maps, including orthophotoquads, topographics, plats, and forest health protection (pest) maps, are excellent sources of information about land use in Montana over the last 200 years.
 Our extensive photograph collections, including the photographs of K.D.
 Swan, Morton J. Elrod, and R.H.
 McKay contain thousands of images supporting research into land use and the landscape in Western Montana.